-Inviting people of all ages and abilities to natural areas in Saratoga County
+Inviting people of all ages and abilities to natural areas in Saratoga and Schenectady counties

 In the spirit of promoting environmental and educational experiences, this ECOS project is focused on inclusion.

-ECOS members have collected unique details on local trails, selected to meet the needs of a wide variety of people and encourage exploration and enjoyment of the outdoors.
+ECOS members have collected unique details on local trails in Saratoga and Schenectady counties, selected to meet the needs of a wide variety of people and encourage exploration and enjoyment of the outdoors.
 Trail descriptions are specifically detailed for readers to decide if a route is suited to his or her needs and interests.
-Our goal is to offer a guide which everyone, in particular those with disabilities, can use to evaluate trails to explore.
+Our goal is to offer guides which everyone, in particular those with disabilities, can use to evaluate trails to explore.

 Each description includes directions, parking information, trail width, description of the trail surface and features, trail running slope, cross-slope, and the location of any specific features that may present obstacles.
 Also included is the location of certain elements such as benches, picnic tables or restrooms.